 - Inhale while bringing the bar back to the chest

 Notes to consider

 The back will extend slightly during the movement.
 A strong core will fire up and prevent hyperextension.

 Keep the cervical spine straight and chin slightly tucked while the bar clears the face.

 Don’t bend or bounce the knees.
 A push-press is a power move that involves a lower body drive force.

-Wait until at least 3 sets of 6 are performed with solid form on an unloaded barbell before progressing to a heavier weight.
+Wait until at least three sets of six are performed with solid form on an unloaded barbell before progressing to a heavier weight.